dave-code-ruiz/elkbledom/README.md

 The setup needs to be repeated for each light.

+## Init command in MELK strips

+If your strip model is MELK , i have an issue open about your problem, #11 and you need to send to the strip two init commands , i dont know why , something weird, but work fine:

+`
+sudo gatttool -b BE:16:F8:1D:D6:66 --char-write-req -a 0x0009 -n 7e0783
+`
+`
+sudo gatttool -b BE:16:F8:1D:D6:66 --char-write-req -a 0x0009 -n 7e0404
+`

+after that, try to restart strip, add your strip to homeassistant and i think you could work with your strip normally

 ## Config

 After Setup, you can config two elkbledom params under Settings -> Integrations -> search elkbledom integration -> Config.